Jackie Gowler

-Jackie Gowler (born 7 June 1996) is a New Zealand representative rower.
+Jackie Gowler (born 7 June 1996) is a retired New Zealand representative rower.

 Biography

 Gowler was born in 1996.
 She received her secondary schooling at Nga Tawa Diocesan School in Marton.
 While at school, she took up rowing inspired by her elder sister Kerri and trying to outdo her.

 Gowler won a gold medal as a member of the women's eight team at the 2019 World Rowing Championships, alongside her sister Kerri.

+Gowler announced her retirement from professional rowing on 1 April 2025.